jenpetsmit/eutilities/access/commandline.md

 # Using EDirect
 Search terms are entered as command-line arguments.
 Individual operations connect with Unix pipes to construct multi-step queries for you.
 Selected records are retrieved in a variety of formats.

- ## ESearch
+ ## EDirect ESearch
-Esearch performs a new search using terms in indexed fields. **SHOULD WE INCLUDE A LIST FIELDS HAVE BEEN INDEXED?**
+Esearch performs a new search using terms in indexed fields.

 To use ESearch, follow the structure of this example:

+`esearch -db {database} -query “{text or phrase}”`

+For example:

 `esearch -db pubmed -query "selective serotonin reuptake inhibitor"`